Resolved: The future of Jeenode (puzzled?)

 Another avenue is where the sensor node logic is fairly static and its behaviour is controlled by remote commands from "Central" - the over-the-air traffic is reduced at the expense of running some sort of command interpreter in the sensor node.
 This would move node configuration up to another level - no code/compile/load cycle (which many are reluctant to deal with) but rather an occasional "command packet" (with some intuitive front end) from "Central".
 Then the extra MIPS/memory space is not wasted at all.

-RE: The future of Jeenode (puzzled?) - Added by NdK 5 months ago
+RE: The future of Jeenode (puzzled?) - Added by NdK almost 2 years ago

 Well, I'm on the other side: I prefer distributed logic.

 That's why I'm creating a mixed unicast-multicast protocol, so every node can accept direct commands and send answers (unicast) but also multicasts its state changes so other nodes can act accordingly (this last part is the one that's giving me some troubles... it's not easy to create a fast&compact parser that's versatile enough).